wireapp/wire-server/src/how-to/install/legalhold.md

 Now that the legalhold service is running, you need to configure the DNS for your domain so that `legal.<yourdomain>` redirects to this service.

 ## Configuring Team Settings to use Legal Hold

+The next step is to configure the Wire Team, in the Team Settings interface, to interface with the newly installed Legal Hold service.

+To do this, first go to `teams.wire.com` or `teams.<your-domain>` depending on your setup, and log in.

+Once in the interface, select `Customization` in the menu on the left:

+On the customization page, go to `Legal Hold`:

+Under the Legal Hold section, click the small down-pointing blue arrow:

+In the extended Legal Hold section, click on `Manage Configuration`: